readthedocs/readthedocs.org/docs/user/build-customization.rst

 .. note::

    Currently, the default jobs (e.g. ``checkout``, ``system_dependencies``, etc) executed by Read the Docs are not possible to override or skip.

+There are some caveats to knowing when using user-defined jobs:

+* ``PWD`` environment variable is the root of the cloned repository
+* Environment variables are expanded in the commands (see :doc:`environment-variables`)
+* Each command is executed in a new shell process, so modifications done to the shell environment are not persistent between commands
+* Any command returning non-zero exit code makes the build to fail immediately
+* ``build.os`` and ``build.tools`` are required when using ``build.jobs``

 Examples